 Later I appreciated that although my disappointment over sex was personal to me as a woman, it was ironically more of an issue for men.
 Men want to believe beyond all logic that women want sex as much as they do because sex is so important to them.
 The trouble with this deception (men’s refusal to accept women for what they are) is that it pushes the responsibility back onto women.
 It’s as if men blame women for being the way they are.
+Men essentially insist that women must be (by pretending or faking) what men want them to be.
 This makes sex even harder for a woman.
-She either has to fake or she has to find another way of making sex exciting for a man.
+She either has to fake or she has to find other ways of making sex exciting for a man.

 Years later when I sought advice, I was shocked by the defensive attitudes and misinformation I met with.
 When I consulted therapists, they claimed to have no idea what I was talking about.
 I slowly concluded that most women never notice that anything is missing from sex.
 If you experience something (such as orgasm) that is significant, you are motivated to compare notes with others.
 But when you find other women are unwilling to discuss the topic, you want to reassure younger women with similar experiences, that they are not alone.
 This has been my prime motivation for writing about sexuality.
 I am driven by a desire to correct the sexual ignorance that I have had to face, which has made finding answers much more embarrassing than it needed to be.
 It should be a basic right for everyone to have access to unbiased sex information.